Grimsby Peach Kings: History

-The following year with many of the same players, as well as new ones such as Jay Anderson, Derek Nichols and Steve Foster playing a larger role, the Peach Kings repeated by winning again, this time over Wingham in the Finals.
+The following year with many of the same players, as well as new ones such as Jay Anderson, Derek Nichols and Steve Foster playing a larger role, the Peach Kings won again, this time over Wingham in the finals.
 These were the first back-to-back championships in team history.
-The following year, 2004–05, the Peach Kings made a run for the finals again led by Hodges, Fuller, Toth, Nichols, Anderson, and Foster with newcomers like star goalie Steve Mason, Dan Ellis, Joel Bristo, Joel Agnew, and returnee Scott Clark, the Peach Kings played to the finals again looking to win for a third straight time.
-Taking a 3-2 series lead over the Essex 73's into the Grimsby Arena, it looked like Grimsby would win again having not lost at home all season.
-Essex, making their first of five straight Clarence Schmalz Cup Finals appearances, fought back and won Game 6 and Game 7 in Essex and reclaimed the provincial title which Grimsby had held for the previous two years.
+The following year, 2004–05, the Peach Kings made a run for the finals again, led by Hodges, Fuller, Toth, Nichols, Anderson, and Foster, with newcomers like star goalie Steve Mason, Dan Ellis, Joel Bristo, Joel Agnew, and returnee Scott Clark.
+The Peach Kings played to the finals again, looking to win for a third straight time.
+Taking a 3-2 series lead over the Essex 73's into the Grimsby Arena, it looked like Grimsby would win again, having not lost at home all season.
+Essex, making their first of five straight Clarence Schmalz Cup finals appearances, fought back, won Game 6 and Game 7 in Essex, and reclaimed the provincial title which Grimsby had held for the previous two years.

 At the 2008 IIHF World Junior Hockey Championships, former Peach King goaltender Steve Mason led the Canadian National Team to a fourth straight gold medal.
-He went 5-0 with a .951 save percentage at the tournament and won various awards: First Team All-Star, Top Goalie in the tournament, as well as MVP of the Tournament.
+He went 5-0 with a .951 save percentage at the tournament and won various awards: First Team All-Star, Top Goalie in the tournament, and MVP of the Tournament.

-Grimsby has claimed eight straight Niagara East division titles from 2003 to 2010, ensuring they have finished in the final eight teams in Ontario over this time, only twice (2006 and 2009) not making the semi-finals (final four teams).
-In the 2010-2011 season the Peach Kings won their fourth Provincial Title, defeating the Belle River Canadiens in the semi-finals and the defending Ontario Champion Alliston Hornets in the Provincial Finals.
+Grimsby claimed eight straight Niagara East division titles from 2003 to 2010, and finished in the final eight teams in Ontario over this time, only twice (2006 and 2009) not making the semi-finals (final four teams).
+In the 2010-2011 season, the Peach Kings won their fourth Provincial title, defeating the Belle River Canadiens in the semi-finals and the defending Ontario Champion Alliston Hornets in the Provincial Finals.

-The playoffs for the 2019-20 season were cancelled due to the COVID-19 pandemic, leading to the team not being able to play a single game.
+The playoffs for the 2019–20 season were cancelled due to the COVID-19 pandemic, leading to the team not being able to play a single game.